Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 <a name="Ex3Task3" />
 #### Task 3 - Accessing Albums by Id ####

-In this task, you will repeat the previous procedure, in this case, to obtain albums by Id.
+In this task, you will repeat the previous procedure to get albums by their Id.

 1. Close the browser if needed, to return to Visual Studio.
 Open the **StoreController** class to change the **Details** action method.
 To do this, in the **Solution Explorer**, expand the **Controllers** folder and double-click **StoreController.cs**.